How Do You Choose a Good Moving Company?

 As if moving itself isn’t stressful enough, now you have to worry about the moving company you choose, aren’t they all about the same?

-When you are shopping for a moving company, it’s a buyer beware market.
-Some moving companies are great, some are pretty good most of the time, some have good intentions and some are criminal outfits.
+Actually, when you are shopping for a moving company, it’s a buyer beware market.
+Some are great, some pretty good most of the time, many have good intentions (but fail to make the grade) and a few are criminal outfits.

 The amount that a moving company can charge in the state of Washington is semi-regulated by the Washington Utilities and Transportation Commission (UTC).
 For a local move, the client is billed in 15 minute increments for the actual time that a move takes.
 If a job takes longer than the estimated time, the final charge will be higher.
 But if the scope of work changed after the original estimate and a supplemental estimate is NOT presented, the charge cannot not be more than 25% higher than the original estimate.
 Of course, if your move does not take as long as the original estimate states, your final charges will be less than the estimate.